 2. Creation of a Separate Category of NBFC-MFI

-It has been decided to create a separate category of NBFCs viz; Non Banking Financial Company-Micro Finance Institution (NBFC-MFI).
-Consequently there would be following categories of NBFCs:
+It has been decided to create a separate category of NBFCs viz; Non-Banking Financial Company-Micro Finance Institution (NBFC-MFI).
+Consequently, there would be the following categories of NBFCs:

 - Asset Finance Company (AFC)

 - Loan Company (LC)

 - Infrastructure Finance Company (IFC)

 - Core Investment Company (CIC)

 - Infrastructure Debt Fund- Non- Banking Financial Company (IDF-NBFC)

 - Non-Banking Financial Company – Micro Finance Institution (NBFC-MFI).

 3. The Sub-Committee had recommended a role for industry associations in the monitoring of compliance by NBFC-MFIs with the regulations.
 Separate guidelines in this regard will follow.

 4. The Notification DNBS.PD.No.234 CGM(US)2011 dated December 02, 2011, containing the regulatory framework for NBFC-MFIs, the amending notifications DNBS.PD.No.235/CGM(US) 2011 dated December 02, 2011, amending the Non-Banking Financial (Non-Deposit accepting or holding) Companies Prudential Norms (Reserve Bank) directions, 2007 and DNBS.PD.No.236/CGM(US)2011 dated December 02, 2011, amending the Non-Banking Financial Companies Auditor’s Report (Reserve Bank) Directions, 2008 are enclosed for meticulous compliance.